jkunimune/Djastiz/en-Specification.md

 - To display sadness or disappointment, press a clenched fist into an open palm.
 - To display approval or appreciation toward a person, place your palms together, holding them horizontally, and slide the top hand forward, off of the bottom one.
 - To display disapproval or depreciation toward a person, slowly and gracefully raise your hands toward them while saying "oooooooooooh" quietly.

-______

-\*This article is about the beautiful tone-centered version of Djastiz, invented in March of 2018.
-For other varieties, see other branches of this repository.